TesterGoz/Gozel-gitHub/README.md

 # Gozel-gitHub

-This is dedicated for learning
+This is dedicated for learning, it is training.